simulogics/airlinesim-docs/content/docs/user-interface/company/company-overview/index.md

 ### Stock

-If an enterprise makes an IPO, the Stock widget displays information like the stock quote and an overview of the shareholders.
+If an enterprise makes an [Initial Public Offering (IPO)]({{< relref "docs/advanced/finances/initial-public-offerings/index.md" >}}), the Stock widget displays information like the stock quote and an overview of the shareholders.
 Clicking on IPO Information leads you to a page showing the stock data in detail (which can also be accessed via Corporate Finance in the Management tab).

 ### Financial Rating